10xdev4u-alt/cn-notes/01_Unit1_Topic01_What_is_Internet.md

 ---
 title: "Unit 1: What is the Internet?"
 id: unit1-topic1
-tags: [unit1, internet, basics]
+tags: [unit1, internet, basics, protocol]
 aliases: [Introduction to the Internet]
 ---

 # Unit 1, Topic 1: What is the Internet?

-Welcome to the first topic of our journey into Computer Networks!
+Welcome to our first topic.
 Before we dive deep, let's start with the most fundamental question: What *is* the Internet?

 We can view the Internet from two primary perspectives:
-1.  **The "Nuts and Bolts" View:** What are the physical components?
+1.  **A "Nuts and Bolts" View:** What are the physical components?
-2.  **The "Services" View:** What does it do for us?
+2.  **A "Services" View:** What does it do for us?

 Let's break these down.